Eddie Rommel: Notable games

 Rommel pitched in relief and earned the win in the epic Game 4 of the 1929 World Series; the Athletics overcame an 8–0 deficit by scoring ten runs against the Chicago Cubs in the seventh inning to win 10–8.
 Sent into the game with the Athletics down 7–0, he pitched one inning, gave up one run and was taken out for a pinch hitter.
-He wound up the winning pitcher, thanks to the "Mack Attack".
+Rommel wound up the winning pitcher as the result of the "Mack Attack".

-On an intense stretch of four home doubleheaders and a single road game in five days, he pitched 17 innings in relief on July 10, 1932, against the Cleveland Indians and earned the win.
+On an intense stretch of four home doubleheaders and a single road game in five days, Rommel pitched 17 innings in relief on July 10, 1932, against the Cleveland Indians and earned the win.
 Lew Krausse had been the starter; Mack only brought two pitchers to Cleveland for the one-game series.
 Rommel relieved Krausse after one inning and finished the game, which was a 15–15 deadlock after nine innings and ended 18–17 in favor of the Athletics in 18 innings (and in which Jimmie Foxx hit three home runs), despite the Indians setting what remains a league record with 33 hits.
 The game might have been shorter, but Rommel lost the lead in the seventh, ninth and 16th innings.
 The 29 hits allowed by Rommel remain a major league record, as do Cleveland's Johnny Burnett's nine hits.
 Rommel allowed 39 baserunners, also a record (since 1901).
 It was Rommel's final major league victory.
 Rommel was given his unconditional release by the Athletics at the end of the 1932 season.